1,001 Sayings and Deeds of the Prophet

 Narrated Ibn Umar:

 When the Muslims arrived at Medina, they used to assemble for the prayer, and used to guess the time for it.
 During those days, the practice of Adhan for the prayers had not been introduced yet.
 Once they discussed this problem regarding the call for prayer.
 Some people suggested the use of a bell like the Christians, others proposed a trumpet like the horn used by the Jews, but Umar was the first to suggest that a man should call (the people) for the prayer; so Allah's Apostle ordered Bilal to get up and pronounce the Adhan for prayers.

 Fire was also suggested:

 When the number of Muslims increased they discussed the question as to how to know the time for the prayer by some familiar means.
 Some suggested that a fire be lit (at the time of the prayer) and others put forward the proposal to ring the bell.
 Bilal was ordered to pronounce the wording of Adhan twice and of the Iqama once only.

-You can do your own Adhan if necessary, but it may annoy the neighbours if they are not believers, but not those who will bear witness on Judgement Day that you did what Allah and His Messenger expected you to do, even when you thought no one was watching.
+You can do your own Adhan, if necessary, but it may annoy the neighbours if they are not believers, though not those who will bear witness on Judgement Day that you completed your duty to Allah and Muhammad, even when you thought no one was watching.